 Advertisement

 Michael Johnston

-JOHNSTON is NECA’s executive director of codes and standards.
-He is a member of the NEC Correlating Committee, NFPA Standards Council, IBEW, UL Electrical Council and NFPA’s Electrical Section.
+JOHNSTON, who retired as NECA’s executive director of codes and standards in 2023, is a former member and chair of NEC CMP-5 and immediate past chair of the NEC Correlating Committee.
+Johnston continues to serve on the NFPA Standards Council and the UL Electrical Council.
 Reach him at [email protected].

+Advertisement